chromaui/learnstorybook.com/content/design-systems-for-developers/react/ko/test.md

 ];

 /*
-* 스토리북의 더 많은 global parameter들은 여기로 -
+* More on Storybook global parameters at:
 * https://storybook.js.org/docs/react/writing-stories/parameters#global-parameters
 */
 + export const parameters = {
 +   actions: { argTypesRegex: '^on[A-Z].*' },
-+   // 스토리북 a11y 애드온 설정
++   // Storybook a11y addon configuration
 +   a11y: {
-+     // 타겟 DOM 엘리먼트
++     // the target DOM element
 +     element: '#root',
-+     // 애드온의 실행 모드를 설정
++     // sets the execution mode for the addon
 +     manual: false,
 +   },
 + };